wisdomfusion/HOWTOs/howto-install-nginx-php8-mysql8-using-dnf-on-centos8.md

-# LEMP: How to Install nginx with PHP 8 and MySQL 8 Using dnf on CentOS 8
+# How to Install nginx with PHP 8 and MySQL 8 (LEMP stack) Using dnf on CentOS 8

 ## Enable network